When doing your research, there is one golden rule when it comes to hiring a campervan in Australia:

 - Keep your grocery bags and use them for garbage bags.

-- Make sure you have easy on/off shoes.
+- Make sure you have easy on/off shoes and the best running shoes for wide feet.
 You don’t want to track mud/dirt into the campervan.
 You’ll also want thongs (flip flops) for the communal showers.

 - Ask questions before you give over your credit card!

 - Understand the size of your petrol tank.

 - Get the insurance.
 Don’t be frugal on this, especially when hiring a campervan in Australia.
 There are over 2 million wild goats and goodness knows how many kangaroos roaming around.
 The road trains just love to throw rocks as well!

 - Don’t hire a HiTop Campervan.
 Period. it will ruin your fuel economy and the wind will be knocked you around constantly.